 When working with emotionally overexcitable individuals, it is important that mental health professionals understand their unique perspective and the unique problems that come with this perspective.
 They may need validation from others and recognition of who they are as individuals.
 They may also need extra support and empathy.

-Psychologist Elizabeth Mika (2002) encourages the use of therapies such as cinematherapy (using movies to reflect on the self and further development) or bibliotherapy (using books to reflect on the self and further development), and the instruction in relaxation techniques such as those listed earlier.
-In addition, reframing techniques may help these individuals see their problems and their tendencies in a new light, which can lead to reduced distress and greater appreciation for the unique aspects of the self.
+Psychologist Elizabeth Mika (2002) encourages the use of therapies such as cinematherapy (using movies to reflect on the self and further development) or bibliotherapy (using books to reflect on the self and further development) and the instruction in relaxation techniques such as those listed earlier.
+In addition, reframing techniques may help these individuals see their problems and their tendencies in a new light, which can lead to reduced distress and a greater appreciation for the unique aspects of the self.